Working with parents to reduce risks for their baby

 Consider how ready an expectant or new parent is to change the way they use substances.

-- How do you feel about your AOD use now that you know you are going to be a parent?
+- How do you feel about your alcohol and other drugs use now that you know you are going to be a parent?

 - Do you want to change your substance use?

-- Have you thought about changing the way you use AOD but not taken action yet?
+- Have you thought about changing the way you use alcohol and other drugs but not taken action yet?